tedmoore/schelp2/docs/Classes/JITGui.md

 You can write your own subclasses to JITGui very efficiently by implementing appropriate variants of the following methods in your class.
 For examples of these methods, see [TdefGui](../Classes/TdefGui.md), [EnvirGui](../Classes/EnvirGui.md), [NdefGui](../Classes/NdefGui.md).

 ### `setDefaults`
 used to calculate the required onscreen size for the jitGui's zone.
-Should determine zone size based on [#-numItems](#-numitems) and options. also, [#-defPos](#-defpos) (where to show your jitGui by default) can be set here, and possibly modifications to the skin used.
+Should determine zone size based on [numItems](#numitems) and options. also, [defPos](#defpos) (where to show your jitGui by default) can be set here, and possibly modifications to the skin used.
 ### `accepts`
 a test whether **obj** can be shown in the particular kind of JITGui.
 Subclasses of JITGui are made for special objects, e.g. Pdefs, so they should test whether obj is the right kind.
 ### `makeViews`